fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 For the official university credits you need to pass the course exam that covers parts 1-5 of the course.

 The exam is done in the exercise submission system.
 Follow the instructions below to complete the exam.
-- Enroll in the course through Open University by 9 Jan 2023.
+- Enroll in the course through Open University.
 - You will get the enrollment link through  [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen/submissions) once you have completed enough exercises.

 ![](../../images/0/enroll1.png)